EricksonAtHome/FRC7/README.md

 * **What you can do:** Push this to Netlify to instantly deploy a globally distributed Edge Router with zero server maintenance.

 ### 9. `arduino_example/` (The Hardware IoT Client)
-* **What it is:** C++ hardware logic for microcontrollers like the ESP32.
+* **What it is:** C++ hardware logic for microcontrollers like the ESP32 and Arduino boards.
-* **Why it exists:** To prove that FRC is universally accessible.
-It demonstrates how a tiny physical sensor in the real world can authenticate and push data into the FRC cloud network via HTTPS.
+* **Why FRC makes IoT better:** Traditional hardware requires complex backend logic, heavy MQTT brokers, or tight coupling to a specific cloud provider to process AI logic.
+FRC abstracts all of this.
+An Arduino board simply makes a lightweight HTTP `POST` request containing FRCL instructions, and the FRC cloud network instantly parses it, routes it globally, executes the AI model, and returns a clean JSON response.
+* **How developers can use it for testing:** Developers can flash `arduino_example.ino` onto an ESP32, connect it to WiFi, and immediately see live responses from `frc.systems` in their Serial Monitor.
+This provides a zero-friction playground to test latency and AI model outputs on real physical devices.
+* **Using it in your own apps:** You can directly embed this HTTP architecture into smart home sensors, robotics, or industrial monitoring tools.
+For example, a temperature sensor could send raw data to an FRC node, where an AI model analyzes it and returns an instruction (e.g., "turn_on_cooling") directly to the microcontroller.

 ---